wsick/Fayde/README.md

 * nodejs
 * grunt
 * bower
+* yeoman (used for scaffolding new applications)

 ## How to use

+Install the Fayde application generator for yeoman.
+Then use yeoman to generate a new application.

     > npm install -g generator-fayde
     > mkdir <project directory name>